khulnasoft/integrations-core/foundationdb/README.md

 ## Overview

-This check monitors [FoundationDB][1] through the Datadog Agent.
+This check monitors [FoundationDB][1] through the Khulnasoft Agent.
 Aside from checking that the FoundationDB cluster is healthy, it also collects numerous metrics and, optionally, FoundationDB transaction logs.